zahraaliaghazadeh/jobboard/README.md

 ## General info

 Job Board has CRUD functionality of a job posting with redirection to job details page.
-User is able to have a Favorites page, only visible to logged-in user This app uses Password Encryption, Rich Text Editor, Company Icon photo upload and Job Submission Tracker.
+User is able to have a Favorites page, only visible to logged-in users.
+This app uses Password Encryption, Rich Text Editor, Company Icon photo upload and Job Submission Tracker.

 <br>